 The Association offers a range of ways that you can participate and get involved in our activities.
-We operate a full customer participation and engagement policy which is available in our download section.
+We operate a full customer participation and engagement policy which is available in our useful documents section.

 We regularly take part in joint estate walk-abouts with the local resident groups and East Renfrewshire Council and actively inspect our neighbourhoods to take ensure improvements are made across each community.